 The programme leads to a Master of Social Science (60 credits) where Entrepreneurship is the main field of study.

-Second semester During the second semester you may either continue coursework that addresses the challenges of corporate entrepreneurship, or do an internship that gets you in direct contact and engagement with a real-life entrepreneurial project in the Uppsala region or beyond.
-In the concluding course module you will write your Master’s thesis.
-This is an academic piece of work in which you are expected to make a contribution to research or practice within the field of entrepreneurship studies.
+During your second semester, you'll choose to either continue coursework covering the challenges of corporate entrepreneurship, or complete an internship that lets you pursue a real-life entrepreneurial project in the Uppsala region or beyond.
+You'll complete your degree by writing a 15 credit Master's thesis that contributes to research and practice in the field of entrepreneurship studies.

 Courses within the programme